dyc3/senior-design/harness-requirements.typ

 + Assert that Client Bob received the message from Alice
 + Assert that Carol did not receive the message from Alice

-When multiple clients connect through the balancer to a monolith containing multiple rooms, they should all first be routed to the monolith, and then to the appropriate room.
+When multiple clients connect through the Balancer to a monolith containing multiple rooms, they should all first be routed to the Monolith, and then to the appropriate room.
 Clients should only receive messages from users in the same room.

 === Test: Balancer should handle losing a Monolith gracefully

 Scenario setup: There should be 2 Monoliths, both with 1 room each.
-There should be 2 clients connected to the balancer trying to connect to the respective rooms. (@Figure::2m2r2c)
+There should be 2 clients connected to the Balancer trying to connect to the respective rooms. (@Figure::2m2r2c)

 #figure(
 	image("figures/harness/test-scenarios/2m2r2c.svg", width: 50%),